Amirmohammadkazemi/clical/README.md

 ## Storage

-All events are saved to `~/.clical/calendar_data.json` (or `./calendar_data.json` if the directory doesn't exist).
+All events are saved to `.config/clical/calendar_data.json`

+If you did not install it on the system and just compiled it `./build/calendar_data.json`

 The file is human-readable and can be manually edited:

 ```json
 [